Joadevy/my-code-snippets/README.md

 ## Roadmap

-- Add code-snippets and JS scripts
+- Add code-snippets and JS scripts.
-- Improve documentation
+- Improve documentation.
 - Completed challenges and certifications with JS or others.

 ## Author